WildbookOrg/ibeis-finfindr-module/README.rst

 ===========================
-Wildbook IA - wbia_finfindr
+Wildbook IA - wbia_whaleridgefindr
 ===========================

 |Build| |Pypi| |ReadTheDocs|

-FinFindR Plug-in - Part of the WildMe / Wildbook IA Project.
+whaleridgefindr Plug-in - Part of the WildMe / Wildbook IA Project.

-A plug-in for using the containerized version of the `finFindR dolphin ID algorithm <https://github.com/haimeh/finFindR>`_.
+A plug-in for using the containerized version of the `whaleridgefindr gray whale ID algorithm <https://github.com/haimeh/finFindR>`_.

-Running the finFindR Container
+Running the whaleridgefindr Container
 ------------------------------
 This plugin assumes that:

-1. You have separately started the finFindR container with the command:
+1. You have separately started the whaleridgefindr container with the command:

 .. code:: bash

-    docker run -p 8004:8004/tcp --name flukebook_finfindr --network flukebook wildme/wbia-plugin-finfindr:1.8.3
+    docker run -p 8004:8004/tcp --name flukebook_whaleridgefindr --network flukebook haimeh/whaleridgefindr:latest

 2. Your WBIA container also has the same network ("flukebook" above) defined for it.